henke443/reno/README.md

 ### Add more warnings and safety checks
 - [ ] If two files are renamed to the same name
 - [ ] By default the user should be prompted to accept dry run results before actual changes are ran, at the very least batches of the results.
+- [ ] Make dry run results prettier and easier to skim through
+- [ ] Add more colors to cli output

 ## Add tests
 - [ ] Add first proper test using tempfile